 “We surrendered to the fact that we wouldn’t be biological parents,” Tiffany said.

-On July 29, 2014, Tiffany underwent a nine-hour surgery performed by Dr. Stalling, who was able to laparoscopically remove most of the endometriosis and adenomyosis.
+On July 29, 2014, Tiffany underwent a nine-hour surgery, where most of the endometriosis and adenomyosis was removed laparoscopically.

 “A few months after surgery, I didn’t have heavy menstrual cycles or severe cramping anymore,” Tiffany said.

 Tiffany also started charting her cycles to help uncover abnormalities related to her gynecological health.
 Her chart showed she was low in progesterone – a hormone that plays a role in maintaining pregnancy.